99-devops/99devops_web/content/posts/ftps.md

 ## Recommendation:

 It is not good practice to expose server public ip and access directly from the internet, if it requires accessing via the internet, please move the server behind a classic load balancer like ELB and make sure ports are mapped correctly on the LB.
+FTP requests should be coming into you LB and then forwarded to your server.
+Your server should only be receiving data originating from the LB not the internet.

+Client -> LB -> Firewall(ACL) -> Server

 Also, if ELB is used, a change is required on the vsftpd.conf file which is “ pasv_address” should include the ELB ip address not the server.